 This integrated performance board is supported in an ATX form factor.
-Some of the features included are onboard UltraDMA-100/66/33, optional onboard D.V.M. video, and optional dual 10/100 LAN capability.
+Features of the Tiger MP include onboard UltraDMA-100/66/33, and multiple boot options.

-With both I/O and drive controller support onboard, the one 2x/4x mode AGP slot and six 32-bit 33MHz PCI slots are free for numerous types of add-on expansion cards.
-The three 168-pin DIMM sockets can support up to 512MB of PC100/133 non-registered, unbuffered SDRAM.
+With both I/O and drive controller support onboard, the one 2x/4x mode AGP slot, four 64/32-bit 33MHz PCI slots, and two 32-bit 33MHz PCI slots are free for numerous types of add-on expansion cards.
+The four 184-pin DDR DIMM sockets can support up to 3GB of PC1600/2100 registered DDR SDRAM.